 - Mix the flour, salt and sugar in a small bowl and add into the creamed cheese.
 Beat for 20 seconds until the dry ingredients are well incorporated.

-- Add the vanilla essence and eggs and beat for another 20 seconds, scraping the bowl after every 10 seconds.
+- Add the vanilla extract and eggs and beat for another 20 seconds, scraping the bowl after every 10 seconds.

 - Fold in the cream.